 It enlightens the meaning, features, importance, key provisions, recent amendments, and implications of the Act on India's ADR landscape.

-Arbitration and Conciliation: Meaning
+Arbitration and Conciliation Act: Meaning

 Conciliation, however, is an ADR technique that is purely voluntary in nature and non-binding.
 A conciliator assists parties in forming a mutual settlement.
 While arbitration produces no binding decision, conciliation will only reach a mutual agreement.